Reflexive Awareness (raw)

 Subjectivity

-The fact that experience occurs for something—that there is a perspective, a “what it is like.”
+The fact that experience occurs for something — that there is a perspective, a “what it is like.”
 Subjectivity is the most general term: wherever there is experience, there is subjectivity.

 Experience

-The qualitative character of conscious states—colors, sounds, emotions, thoughts as they appear.
+The qualitative character of conscious states — colors, sounds, emotions, thoughts as they appear.
 Experience is the content of subjectivity.

 Reflexive Awareness

 Awareness that is somehow aware of itself.
-This is broader than meta-consciousness: it does not require conceptualization, representation, or a subject–object structure.
+This is broader than meta-consciousness: it does not require conceptualization, representation, or a subject-object structure.
 A mirror reflects without representing.
 Reflexive awareness may be structurally self-illuminating without being self-conscious in the ordinary sense.
+Josipovic (2019) characterizes this as “non-representational reflexivity” — consciousness knowing itself to be aware directly, without mediation by conceptual or symbolic representations.

 Meta-Consciousness